APMG/apm-react-image/README.md

-# apm-image-react
+# apm-mimas

 Takes an endpoint from APM's Images API and turns it into an &lt;img /> object with srcset.

 ## Installation

-Simply run the command `npm i apm-image-react` or `yarn add apm-image-react`.
+Simply run the command `npm i apm-mimas` or `yarn add apm-mimas`.

 ## Usage

-In files were you want to use the Image component, put `import { Image } from 'apm-image-react'` at the top of your file.
+In files were you want to use the Image component, put `import { Image } from 'apm-mimas'` at the top of your file.

 ## Available Properties